lingqingmeng/scarlett-witch/README.md

 All posts live in `content/posts` as Markdown files, with YAML front matter describing metadata (title, summary, hero image URL, status, etc.).
 CMS APIs manipulate those files directly, so the public blog can stay static-friendly and easy to version.

+## Frontend branding defaults (hero)

+- The public homepage hero (image + title + subtitle) is configured in `frontend/src/config/branding.ts`.
+- Default assets live in `frontend/public/branding/portrait.jpg`.
+Replace that file to change the hero image (no code change needed).
+Keep the same filename or update the `image` path in `branding.ts`.
+- Default text:
+  - `title: "Wanda Pawlowska"`
+  - `subtitle: "Web3 Marketing & PR · Content Creation · Events"`
+- The hero only renders on the homepage (`/`) and not on individual posts.
+Minimal CSS lives in `frontend/src/App.css` (selectors prefixed with `.post-hero`).
+- Backend defaults to port `4000`; frontend dev defaults to `5173` with `VITE_API_BASE_URL` falling back to `http://localhost:4000/api`.

 ## Scripts

 - `npm run dev` – start the API with `ts-node-dev`